That dollar amount results from a 25% advance compared to $2.55 billion 5 years earlier during 2020.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Georgia has highly positive net exports in the international trade of copper ores and concentrates.
-In turn, these cashflows indicate Georgia’s strong competitive advantages under the ores, slag and ash product category.
+Historically, Georgia has highly positive net exports in the international trade of waters and wine.
+In turn, these cashflows indicate Georgia’s strong competitive advantages under the beverages, spirits and vinegar product category.

 Products Causing Trade Deficits for Georgia